jeftegoes/AwsOverview/Management & Governance/AWS Organizations.md

 - Enable CloudTrail on all accounts, send logs to central S3 account.
 - Send CloudWatch Logs to central logging account.
 - Establish Cross Account Roles for Admin purposes.

+## 1.2.
+Security

-- **Security: Service Control Policies (SCP)**
+- Service Control Policies = SCP.
 - IAM policies applied to OU or Accounts to restrict Users and Roles.
 - They do not apply to the management account (full admin power).
 - Must have an explicit allow from the root through each OU in the direct path to the target account (does not allow anything by default - like IAM).

 # 2. OrganizationAccountAccessRole